Manaea throws 6 scoreless, A’s beat Rangers 6-1 for sweep

+ARLINGTON, Texas (AP) — The Athletics are returning home with a 1 1/2-game lead in the AL wild card race and plenty of confidence after a 6-1 trip.

-ARLINGTON, Texas (AP) — Sean Manaea limited Texas to three singles over six scoreless innings, Marcus Semien became the third Oakland slugger with 30 homers and the Athletics beat the Rangers 6-1 Sunday for their sixth straight win.
+Sean Manaea limited Texas to three singles over six scoreless innings, Matt Chapman and Marcus Semien homered to help break the franchise record for home runs in a season, and the A’s beat the Rangers 6-1 Sunday.

-Oakland entered the day a half-game ahead of Tampa Bay for the first AL wild card.
-The Rays played later against the Los Angeles Angels.
+“It seems like we’re hitting on all facets of the game in this last stretch,” said Chapman, whose ninth-inning homer set the club record at 244.
+“We have our eyes on hosting a wild-card game.”

+The A’s extended their lead on the Tampa Bay Rays, who lost to the Los Angeles Angels 6-4.
+After going 3-1 at Houston and 3-0 at Texas, they’ll host the Kansas City Royals for three games and the Rangers for three in their final homestand of the season.

 A’s rookie left-hander Jesus Luzardo allowed one run over the final three innings for his first save.